cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

     from an element of the finite field F over which E is defined.
     {{mappings}} describes mappings for a range of curve families.

--   The function clear\_cofactor, E -> G, sends any point on the curve E to a subgroup G of the curve. {{cofactor-clearing}} describes methods to perform this operation.
+-   The function clear\_cofactor, E -> G, sends any point on the curve E to the subgroup G of E. {{cofactor-clearing}} describes methods to perform this operation.

-We describe two high-level encoding functions that send bit strings to points on an elliptic curve.
-Although these functions have the same interface, the distributions of the points they produce are different.
+We describe two high-level encoding functions ({{term-encoding}}).
+Although these functions have the same interface, the distributions of their outputs are different.

 -   Nonuniform encoding (encode\_to\_curve).
 This function encodes bit strings to points in G.
     The distribution of the output is not uniformly random in G.